Sergi7531/iati-prueba/README.md

 This endpoint will add a product to the cart.

+Has 2 parameters:

+- type: The product type.
+It is either a 't-shirt' or a 'cap' (case insensitive)
+- product_id: The ID of the product (in this test, it's up to 5 because there are 5 products of each type)

 Postman screenshot on how a valid POST request to this endpoint would look like:
 <br/><br/>
 ![here](https://imgur.com/J1dfyvJ.png)